-Panic attacks make going to the dentist much harder – though some people with panic attacks actually find that the dental practice is a safe environment for them, because there are people on stand-by who can deal with panic attacks!
-This obviously isn’t the case when you have dental phobias in addition to panic attacks.
+Panic attacks can make visiting a dentist much harder – though some people with panic attacks actually find that the dental practice is a safe environment for them, because there are people on stand-by who can deal with panic attacks!
+This obviously isn’t the case when you have dental phobia in addition to panic attacks.

 You can find all sorts of tips for dealing with dental fears on this website.
 Some which may be useful or which have been mentioned by other people with panic attacks include:

 - telling your dentist about your phobia and panic attacks and the dentist being understanding and kind